 A copy of the signed contract and a detailed inventory are to be supplied to each tenant before the agreed date of commencement of the contract.
-The landlord and tenant(s) to check the inventory together at the property at the start of the tenancy and during this time the landlord to test the smoke/heat detectors, and carbon monoxide detectors (when applicable, if there is any gas in the property) are working in the presence of the tenant(s).
-Written or electronic receipts must be issued for any payments relating to the tenancy at the time of payment.
+Written receipts (written or electronic) must be issued for any payments relating to the tenancy at the time of payment.

-Each student must be given a single assured shorthold tenancy agreement, written in clear English and containing no terms which conflict with English Law.
+Each student must be given a single assured shorthold tenancy agreement, written in clear English and containing no terms which are in conflict with English Law.
 The only exception being where a property is let exclusively to a family or a couple where a joint tenancy agreement will suffice.